NVIDIA/aistore/docs/storage_svcs.md

 * `ec.objsize_limit`: integer indicating the minimum size of an object that is erasure encoded.
 Smaller objects are just replicated.
 * `ec.compression`: string that contains rules for LZ4 compression used by EC when it sends its fragments and replicas over network.
 Value "never" disables compression.
 Other values enable compression: it can be "always" - use compression for all transfers, or list of compression options, like "ratio=1.5" that means "disable compression automatically when compression ratio drops below 1.5"

-Choose the number data and parity slices depending on required level of protection and the cluster configuration.
-The number of storage targets must be greater than sum of the number of data and parity slices.
+Choose the number data and parity slices depending on the required level of protection and the cluster configuration.
+The number of storage targets must be greater than the sum of the number of data and parity slices.
 If the cluster uses only replication (by setting `objsize_limit` to a very high value), the number of storage targets must exceed the number of parity slices.

-Global rebalance supports erasure coded buckets.
+Global rebalance supports erasure-coded buckets.
 Besides moving existing objects between targets, it repairs damaged objects and their slices if possible.
-As of version 2.6, global rebalance running in EC mode skips buckets which have EC disabled.
-Before start, global rebalance checks properties of all buckets to be rebalanced and automatically enters EC mode if it detects an erasure coded bucket.

 Notes: